gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-28-theres-no-place-like-home.markdown

 ---
 layout: post
-title:  "There's no place like home"
+title:  There's no place like home
 ---

 "There's no place like home, there's no place like home" I used to mutter to myself as rain lashed down at scout camp...
 Well actually that's not strictly true, I loved camping until I went to Glastonbury in 2003 and got mild heat stroke...
 Still, most web applications need a homepage!